Best Business Coach for Scaling Operations - Modern Marks Business Consultants

 • Owner and frequency: Who runs it and how often

-Keep SOPs short.
-If a task takes 10 minutes, don’t write a 3-page document.
-Use checklists, screenshots, or short Loom videos.
-Then store everything where your team can find it fast.
+Keep SOPs focused.
+If a task takes 10 minutes, don’t create a 3-page document.
+Use checklists, screenshots, or a short Loom-style video.

-Many owners ask for business process documentation services because the workload is real.
-If you’re trying to document while also running daily operations, it can become overwhelming.
+Many owners ask about business process documentation services because documenting while running daily operations can feel overwhelming.
+The best approach is prioritization.

 Prioritize these documents